Hi, I’m James. And I’m in recovery.

 I started drinking when I was 13, casually stealing beers, wine coolers or whatever I can get my hands on, and started binge drinking around 15.
 The progression was slow, but the writing was definitely on the wall, even at a young age.
-I had a wonderful childhood: loving family, close friends, great high school experience.
-I loved sports, especially golf, and played religiously, earning a Division 1 scholarship to Seton Hall University in NJ.
+Grade school and middle school were a mixture of a lot of fun, sports, great friends, and some mischief.
+However, high school was a different story.
+It was during this time that feelings of inadequacy became the center of my emotional discomfort.
+Drinking allowed me to fit in, and it alleviated all of my anxiety.
+When I drank I felt “good enough”.

 My freshman year of college was unique.
-One of my teammates recognized himself as a born-again Christian, and I grew close to him.
+I earned a Division 1 scholarship at Seton Hall University to play golf, and one of my teammates recognized himself as a born-again Christian.
+I grew close to him.
 I was attending Bible study with other athletes, going to church regularly, reading St. Thomas Aquinas & Augustine in the library on Friday nights, and made the decision to not get drunk anymore.
 That lasted the entire year until my teammate from England was graduating and heading back across the pond.
 I got drunk that night and picked up right where I left off.

 The next three years of college consisted of heavy drinking, blacking out, and waking up to do it all over again.
 As athletes, we had access to painkillers so I’d occasionally use them or smoke weed, but nothing too serious because we were drug tested.
-I lost interest in golf and built this persona for myself around my group of friends- the life of the party- and I loved it.
-Thoughts of being an alcoholic would creep into my mind, but I quickly made them disappear, telling myself “I have a 3.7 GPA, I’m a Division 1 college athlete, I never get in trouble, I’m not hurting anyone.
+I began to lose interest in golf and built this persona for myself around my group of friends- the life of the party- and I loved it.
+Thoughts of having a problem with alcohol would creep into my mind, but I quickly made them disappear, telling myself “I have a 3.7 GPA, I’m a Division 1 college athlete, I never get in trouble, I’m not hurting anyone.
 Everything’s fine!”

 Things really got out of hand during the summer I was 27.
 Looking back, I’m just happy I came out of it alive.
 I got deep into gambling, won a lot of money and then lost a lot of money, didn’t go to work for days at a time, took a trip to Vegas, and it finally culminated with me getting arrested outside of a nightclub in NYC for possession of cocaine and theft.
 I spent the next 27 hours in central booking, a fitting end I suppose since I was simply playing Russian roulette every time I went out.
 My family found out and led somewhat of an intervention.
 I decided to go see a therapist, and a few months later I met my wonderful girlfriend (now wife) who filled a huge void in my life.
 I never had any meaningful relationships with women.
 I was guarded, completely shut off.
 I’d go from girl to girl, never getting close enough to get hurt.